HOME Blog Plastic Recycling Machine What are the Similarities and Differences Between LDPE and HDPE?

 LDPE and HDPE Recycling

 Each plastic material has its different properties.
-You may identify a product’s material according to its recycling code written on its label.
+You may identify a product’s material according to the recycling code on its label.
 If you are familiar with these codes, you might know that HDPE and LDPE are classified under different numbers, as shown in the picture above.
 They share the same recycling process, for they are both thermoplastics.
 Nevertheless, recyclers must be aware when recycling low-density polyethylene products due to its stickiness and low melting point.

 POLYSTAR offers the most optimal solution for recycling these two materials in the same machine!
 Our recycling machines process several HDPE and LDPE post-industrial waste.
 For instance, POLYSTAR Repro Flex’s cutter compactor is suitable for recycling plastic film, film scraps, and garbage bags, among other materials.
 If you want to recycle hard plastic bottles, plastic lumps, or film rolls, our shredder-integrated recycling machine, Repro-One, is the adequate solution!
 Additionally, if you have any HDPE or LDPE post-consumer wasteRepro-Flex Plus is the machine you are looking for!